WE WELCOME ANY QUESTIONS, COMMENTS OR HELPFUL IDEAS ABOUT SUSTAINABLE & REGENERATIVE GARDENING & FOOD PRODUCTION - see: CONTACT US

 What we can do is understand the natural processes involved, learn how to nurture them, provide the ideal conditions for these natural processes to blossom, and above all provide love and care.

-Our purpose is to inspire you, to enlighten you, but above all to instil a passion in you to grow food sustainably whether for you and your family, for small holders, or growing with your local group or community, whilst at the same time revitalizing and reviving your soil’s life and vitality.
+The purpose of this blogsite is to inspire you, to enlighten you, but above all to instil a passion in you to grow food sustainably whether for you and your family in your garden, or for small holders, or growing with your local group or community, whilst at the same time revitalizing and reviving your soil’s life and vitality.

-It is certainly important that we try to grow food as sustainably as possible, but in the currant situation where soils around the world are more and more depleted of life giving organic matter, and indeed of life itself, not to mention accumulated poisons, more is needed than mere sustainability.
-Only when soils are revived back to vibrant health can we then use sustainable practices to keep things continuing at this new healthy level.
-When you come across the word ‘sustainable’ in this work – include the concept of ‘revitalising and then maintaining’ the soil in which the food is grown.
-Another good phrase is ‘Bio-Dynamic’ as used by the Bio-dynamic Agricultural Association.
-Bio-dynamic is derived from two Greek words, bios life and dynamos energy, in other words to create a vibrant, energetic, living soil and subsequent plant life, that brings health and life forces to those who eat the produce.
+It is certainly important that we try to grow food as sustainably as possible, but in the current situation where soils around the world are more and more depleted of life giving organic matter, and indeed of life itself, not to mention accumulated poisons, more is needed than mere sustainability.
+Only when soils are regenerated back to vibrant health can we then use sustainable practices to keep things continuing at this new healthy level.
+This is why I have named this blog – ‘The Miracle of Growing Food Sustainably & Regeneratively ’ When you come across the word ‘sustainable’ in this work – include the concept of ‘revitalising, regenerating, and then maintaining’ the soil in which the food is grown, which results in ‘nutrient dense food’, in other words –‘Regenerative Horticulture and Agriculture’ – healing our ecosystem, and enjoying the resulting abundance.
+Another good phrase is ‘Biodynamic’ as used by the Biodynamic Agricultural Association.
+Biodynamic is derived from two Greek words, bios life and dynamos energy, in other words to create a vibrant, energetic, living soil and subsequent plant life, that brings health and life forces to those who eat the produce.

-We will not concentrated on the damaging effects of conventional agriculture and horticulture, as this is a given, and has been covered by thousands of others over the years, along with increasing scientific evidence of its destructive effects on soils, soil life and ecosystems.
+I have not concentrated on the damaging effects of conventional agriculture and horticulture, as this is a given, and has been covered by thousands of others over the years, along with increasing scientific evidence of its destructive effects on soils, soil life and ecosystems.